pococms/website/docs/glossary.md

 used for your project named `WWW`.
 You can designate a different directory using the `webroot` [command line option](cli.html#webroot)

+To make your website visible to the world, all you have to do is copy those files into a publicly available directory at a web host.

 ## YAML